What is assisted living?

 How is the St. Angelus different from other assisted living communities?

 The St. Angelus is the most beautiful, home-like assisted living setting in San Angelo.
 It has been described as one of San Angelo's hidden treasures!
 The small size of the St. Angelus makes it a very personal, resident-focused community.
 For persons who prefer more privacy, elegance, and personal care, the St. Angelus is the right choice.
 Other assisted living communities have an appearance more similar to a nursing home.
 The St. Angelus monthly rate is all-inclusive, in that there are no add-on fees or hidden charges for any services.
 For example, other communities charge a fee for meals to be brought to the room and picked up.
 At the St. Angelus, it is purely the resident's preference where they would like to eat their meals.
 The St. Angelus welcomes small pets.
 Finally, the St. Angelus is locally owned and operated rather than by a large corporate chain.
 It offers the most reasonable price in the most beautiful facility.

 The following assistance is available at the St. Angelus:

 Staff available to provide 24-hour assistance with activities of daily living if needed

 Three meals a day and snacks between meals

 Scheduled transportation available to residents on fairly short notice

 How do I pay for assisted living at the St. Angelus?

 Assisted living is generally a "private pay" situation.
 Medicaid and/or Medicare do not offer payment for assisted living.
 However, a person may utilize their health care benefits, as necessary for additional health related services IN an assisted living setting.
-Additionally, a person may utilize long-term care insurance to assist in the cost of assisted living if they have need of assistance for two or more Activities of Daily Living (ADL's).
+Additionally, a person may utilize long-term care insurance to assist in the cost of assisted living.